“In just three months, we have seen incredible improvements”

 Implementing the Anago KST200e Knife Sharpness Tester in Tyson’s Temperanceville Complex has resulted in reduced Workers Compensation claims, reduced knife usage and improved team productivity.
 All this without having to replace their sharpening equipment or personnel.

-Tyson Foods, Inc. is the world’s largest processor and marketer of chicken, beef, and pork, the second-largest food company in the Fortune 500 and a member of the S&P 500.
-The company produces a wide variety of protein-based and prepared food products and is the recognized market leader in the retail and foodservice markets it serves, providing products and service to customers throughout the United States and more than 80 countries.
+Tyson Foods, Inc. is the world’s largest processor and marketer of chicken, beef, and pork, the second-largest food company in the Fortune 500, and a member of the S&P 500.
+The company produces a wide variety of protein-based and prepared food products and is the recognized market leader in the retail and foodservice markets it serves, providing products and services to customers throughout the United States and more than 80 countries.

 Sonia Mavromatis is Plant Safety Manager for Tyson Foods’ operation in Temperanceville, Virginia, USA.
 The food processing plant employs 800 staff with around 600 people trimming 200,000 chickens per day.